SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 I blush and wrap my hooves around her in turn.
 "I love you, too."

 We kiss as the machine toils away in the background.
-All my worries and cares about a past life seem to vanish the second our lips meet.
+As we kiss, I realize how silly my worries were.
+All I needed was help from my best friend.

 We break the kiss and I ask, "Ready for some coffee?"